Widdringtonia whytei: Description

-It is a large evergreen tree growing to 40–50 m tall.
+It is a large coniferous tree growing to tall.
 The leaves are scale-like, 1.5–3.5 mm long and 1–1.5 mm broad on small shoots, up to 10 mm long on strong-growing shoots, and arranged in opposite decussate pairs.
-The cones are globose, 1.5–2.2 cm long, with four scales.
+The cones are globose, long, with four scales.

 Distribution

 The species Widdringtonia nodiflora is common in South Africa and Zimbabwe in its dwarf form which has little more stature that a scrubby bush.
 It is only on Mulanje and Mchese Mountain that a closely related tree form is found, Widdringtonia whytei, commonly known as Mulanje cedarwood, but renamed "Mulanje cypress" by the University of the Witwatersrand, to better reflect its botanical relationships.